myky2k1/myky2k1/README.md

 - 👋 Hi, I’m @myky2k1 - Mihai
 - 👀 I’m interested in Web and PWA development
 - 💞️ I’m looking to collaborate on freelancing projects
-- 📫 How to reach me contact@maresmihai.ro
+- 📫 How to reach me hello@msspc.net

 <!---
 myky2k1/myky2k1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.